How can I enrol into group classes?

 Remember that while you understand that your new dog will be a part of your family, their whole world has been turned upside down and they may be feeling quite anxious.
 Make sure that they have a chance to slowly acclimatise to your family and home.
 Try to keep things nice and calm and give them plenty of chances to rest.
 While they may enjoy meeting all of your family and friends, it is usually best to do this over a long period of time rather than all at once.

-Do you use shock or citronella collars?
+Do you use shock, citronella or prong collars?

 We prefer to teach our students how to get the behaviours that they want from their dogs, through positive reinforcement.
 We find that this way gives better long term results and is much nicer for both the dog and the owner.